 Anne Herbst is the senior multi-skilled journalist at KUSA in Denver, and she swears that’s not a fake job title.
 It mainly means she’s twice the age of most MMJs.
 It also means Anne does a little bit of everything—she shoots, writes, and edits mostly human interest stories for KUSA.
 She’s won some big awards for her work—and is still unsure of where to put them in her house.
 She mentors folks in and outside of her newsroom as well, teaching them the ins and outs of storytelling and shooting, and also how to eat soup while driving to your story.
 All useful skills in the MMJ life.
 When she’s not travelling the state telling stories, Anne and her husband Steve are hiking really long distances (something her friends refer to as “death marches), skiing, or drinking Colorado craft beer.
 Her favorite word is rad, and she’s determined to bring it back.

-Carolyn Van Houten is a staff photographer at the San Antonio Express-News and a graduate of The University of North Carolina at Chapel Hill.
+Carolyn Van Houten is a staff photographer at the Washington Post and a graduate of The University of North Carolina at Chapel Hill.
 After growing up on a farm in rural North Carolina, she found her way to photojournalism through majoring in astrophysics.
 Since then, she has interned at The Chicago Tribune, The Tampa Bay Times, The Herald (Jasper, IN), The White House, and National Geographic.
 Her work has been recognized by Pictures of the Year International, NPPA's Best of Photojournalism, College Photographer of the Year, PDN's 30, among others.
 However, she would much rather talk about her horse named Spike, her love of Texas, and the many people who have been kind enough to allow her to tell their stories.

 Blair Shiff is an award-winning multimedia journalist who is currently the senior video producer for ABC News Digital in New York City.
 She started her journalism career in Texas at the Austin American-Statesman.
 Then, she went from newspapers to television as she became a web desk editor at KXAN Austin News, where she covered many major news events, including the Fort Hood mass shooting.
 After a stint as the new media executive producer at KRQE News 13 in Albuquerque, Mexico, she moved to Denver, Colorado, to work for KUSA as a digital producer and reported on various significant breaking news events such as the Aurora theater shooting, historic flooding and devastating wildfires.
 In 2016, she packed her bags and moved her fiancé, Andy, and their dog, Milo, to the Upper West Side of New York City.
 A native Texan, Blair received her Bachelor in Journalism from the University of Texas at Austin.
 Hook ‘em Horns!